galaxyproject/galaxy-hub/content/events/2022-02-outreachy-presentation/index.md

 *Please join our Outreachy interns - Rahmot, and Chinonye - in celebrating their contributions to the Galaxy Community!*

-Our interns have been hard at work over the past few months, focusing on two main projects: one is a **Galaxy Mentoring Network** for folks joining the Galaxy Community, the other is a **Galaxy Community Onboarding Playbook**.
+Our interns have been hard at work over the past few months, focusing on two main projects: one is a **Galaxy Mentor Network** for folks joining the Galaxy Community, the other is a **Galaxy Community Onboarding Playbook**.
 Both will undoubtedly lead to a more helpful, more welcoming Galaxy community for newcomers!

-Rahmot, and Chinonye are excited to share their work on the **Galaxy Mentoring Network** with the community and recieve feedback.
+Rahmot, and Chinonye are excited to share their work on the **Galaxy Mentor Network** with the community and recieve feedback.
 Please join us to show appreciation for their wonderful contributions!

 __Call details__